darkn3rd/script-tut/python/README.md

 7. Arrays
    * Array Initialization
       * initialize array by index
-        * *couldn't set element to string, used array of chars*
       * array length
       * enumerate all elements
    * Array Enumeration